-Don’t worry, you aren’t waking up with noisy joints because you are old or falling apart.
+Do you find that you wake up most mornings with your joints cracking and popping?
+Don’t worry!
+The good news is that it doesn’t mean that you are old or falling apart.
 Any number of factors can cause your joints to snap, crackle, and pop.

 1. Gas Pockets